HowToDoInJava

 }

-Clearly, we are able to access resources in locale specific manner inside java bean.
+Clearly, we can access resources in locale specific manner inside java bean.

 Happy Learning !!